world-class/REPL/kinks/level4/numerical_mathematics/README.md

 ### Practice quiz: 1.602 Arithmetic in hexadecimal/octal
 - `6D * 60` in hexadecimal is `28E0`.
 - `6C * 3B` in hexadecimal is `18E4`.

+## Week 3
+### Lesson 1.10: Video 1.1006 Mod, rem and division
+- At 1:49, the expression isn't rendered properly (the congruence symbol doesn't appear).
+Subsequent expressions also present this issue.

+### Lesson 1.11: Video 1.1101 Encryption using modular arithmetic
+- At 3:43, a banner appears in the background and has nothing to do with was it being taught.
+- At 4:40 and 4:52, the congruence symbol is not rendered properly.
+- At 6:04, it should be `c^7`, not `c^3`.
+- At 8:43, the equation appears in the background and can't be read.
+- At 11:28, again the expression can't be read.

 ## Week 4
 ### Lesson 2.2: Video 2.201 Arithmetic progressions